nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/charts/chart-types.md

 For charts that are changing over time, use a:

-- stacked 100% bar chart (few periods, only relative difference matters)
+- stacked 100% bar chart for few periods when only relative differences matter
-- stacked bar chart (few periods, relative and absolute differences matter)
+- stacked bar chart for few periods when relative and absolute differences matter
-- stacked 100% area chart (many periods, only relative differences matter)
+- stacked 100% area chart for many periods when only relative differences matter
-- stacked area chart (many periods, relative and absolute differences matter)
+- stacked area chart for many periods when relative and absolute differences matter

-Static:
+For charts that are static, use a:

-- pie chart (simple share of total)
+- pie chart for a simple share of a total
-- waterfall chart (accumulation or subtraction to total)
+- waterfall chart for an accumulation or subtraction to a total
-- stacked 100% bar chart with subcomponents (components of components)
+- stacked 100% bar chart with sub-components for components of components
-- tree map (accumulation to total and absolute difference matters)
+- tree map for an accumulation to total when absolute difference matters

 ![Examples of composition visualisations](../images/composition.png)

+### Chart types for composition visualisations

-##### Stacked bar charts
+#### Stacked bar charts

-If you’re using a stacked bar chart:
+If you’re using a stacked bar chart, you need to:

-- make sure the order and orientation of bar chart legends match how categories are presented and state this above the chart
+- make sure the order and orientation of bar chart legends match how categories are presented and state this before the chart
-- ensure the [NHS Colour guidance][chart 8] is used to ensure that the order of colours used are distinct
+- follow the [NHS Colour guidance][chart 8] to make sure the order of colours you use is distinct

-- avoid stacked bar charts when categories have negative values.
-When negative values are used in stacked bar charts they can be difficult to understand
+You should avoid stacked bar charts when categories have negative values.
+Negative values can be hard to understand in stacked bar charts.

 ::: details Source - chart accessibility